tranhuy105/music-service-api/README.md

 ## Overview

-This project provides a REST API similar to Spotify, letting you manage and stream music with advanced search options and fast performance using Redis caching
+This project offers a REST API which was inspired by Spotify, allowing you to manage and stream music.
+It features robust search capabilities and fast performance, enhanced by Redis caching.

 JDBC is used for database operations due to its straightforwardness and effectiveness in managing native SQL queries, especially when complex joins make JPA a bit frustrating (personal opinion).

 ## Technologies Used

-- **Java & Spring Boot:** Frameworks for building and managing the RESTful API.
+1. **Java & Spring Boot:** Frameworks for building and managing the RESTful API.
-- **Redis:** Enhances performance with caching and supports distributed locking.
+2. **Redis:** Enhances performance with caching and supports distributed locking.
-- **MySQL:** Relational database for storing user data, track info, and playlists.
+3. **MySQL:** Relational database for storing user data, track info, and playlists.
-- **Flyway:** Handles database schema migrations and version control.
+4. **Flyway:** Handles database schema migrations and version control.
-- **Docker:** Containerizing the application.
+5. **Docker:** Containerizing the application.
-- **Amazon S3:** Scalable storage for audio files.
+6. **Amazon S3:** Scalable storage for audio files.
-- **Amazon CloudFront:** Accelerates music delivery with low-latency CDN.
+7. **Amazon CloudFront:** Accelerates music delivery with low-latency CDN.
-- **VNPay Sandbox:** Manages and tests payment processing and subscriptions.
+8. **VNPay Sandbox:** Manages and tests payment processing and subscriptions.
+9. **FFmpeg:** Provides audio processing capabilities, including track duration extraction and quality reduction.

 ## Database Migration

 Database schema changes are managed using Flyway for consistency and version control.
-For detailed information on the database schema, migrations, and version history, please refer to the `db.migration` directory.
+For detailed information on the database schema, migrations, and version history, please refer to the [`db.migration`](src/main/resources/db/migration)directory.

-You can explore the `db.migration` directory to find:

-- **Migration Scripts:** SQL scripts that define changes to the database schema, including table creation, modification, and data migrations.
-- **Schema Definitions:** The current and historical structure of the database, detailing how different components of the database are organized and related.
-- **Version History:** A record of schema changes and migration versions, providing insight into the evolution of the database schema.

-For a comprehensive view of the database design and migration details, visit the [db.migration](src/main/resources/db/migration) directory.

 ## API Documentation